kgruiz/goto/README.md

 - Recents tracking for `recent` sort mode.
 - Expiring shortcuts via `--expire <epoch>`.
 - Bulk add via glob patterns; copy keywords or retarget paths.
+- Search shortcuts by keyword and/or path with substring, glob, or regex matching.
 - Colorful, zsh-like output (disable with `--no-color` or `NO_COLOR=1`).
 - Shell completions with dynamic keyword/path suggestions.